The Virality of Hate Speech on Social Media: Data

 \subsection{Data Collection}

-We analyze a comprehensive dataset of hateful and normal tweets on the social media platform Twitter \cite{Founta.2018}.
-We selected Twitter in our study as it represents a platform with high popularity.
-In 2022, it counted around 436 million monthly active users.\footnote{https://www.statista.com/} Moreover, hate speech is still widespread on Twitter.
-Estimates suggest that there were around \num{1.13} million accounts on Twitter violating against their policy banning hateful content in the second half of the year 2020, which marks an increase of 77\% compared to the first half of the year.\footnote{https://blog.twitter.com/en\_us/topics/company/2021/an-update-to-the-twitter-transparency-center}
+We analyze a comprehensive dataset of hateful and normal tweets on the social media platform X \cite{Founta.2018}.
+We select X in our study as it represents a platform with high popularity.
+In 2022, it counted around 436 million monthly active users.\footnote{https://www.statista.com/} Moreover, hate speech is still widespread on X. Estimates suggest that there were around \num{1.13} million accounts on X violating against their policy banning hateful content in the second half of the year 2020, which marks an increase of 77\% compared to the first half of the year.\footnote{https://blog.twitter.com/en\_us/topics/company/2021/an-update-to-the-twitter-transparency-center}

-The root tweets in the dataset were human-labeled into two categories: hateful and normal.
-The labeling follows the definitions and procedures described in \cite{Founta.2018}.
-More specifically, multiple annotations rounds were used to effectively label tweets through crowdsourcing.
-Bootstrapping over this process ensured robust and reliable labels.
+We use the dataset from \citet{Founta.2018} in which the tweets were human-labeled via crowdsourcing into two categories: hateful and normal.
+The dataset was created using a boosted sampling procedure, ensuring an unbiased dataset as well as a large number of annotations for the minority class of hateful tweets.
+The final labels were generated through an iterative process of multiple annotation rounds.
+In the first rounds, annotators were given brief conceptual definitions, allowing for exploratory annotations.
+The final definitions and design choices for the annotation process were determined based on the evaluations of these exploratory rounds.
+As a result, the subsequent and final round benefits from an optimized design choice and more precise definitions, resulting in more accurate annotations.
+The final label for each tweet is determined based on a majority vote of five crowdsourced annotations.
+For more details on the dataset, we refer to \citet{Founta.2018}.